siva2503/chronomics-tech-task/README.md

     npm install

-Ensure you are in the project home directory before trying the below command
+Ensure you are in the project home directory before trying the above command

 note: implementation doesnt require any external library, its the tests that require most of the added packages.

 ## Execution

-The implemenation can be executed using npm script added to the project and it requires two mandatory arguments `--chom=X` & `--pos=Y`
+The implementation can be executed using npm script added to the project and it requires two mandatory arguments `--chom=X` & `--pos=Y`

     npm run start -- --chrom=chr1 --pos=10001